microsoft/promptflow/src/promptflow-tools/README.dev.md

 - **Comprehensive Testing**: Include unit tests and e2e tests for any new functionality introduced.

 - **Exception Testing**: Make sure to incorporate unit tests for all exceptions.
-These tests should verify status codes, error messages, and other important values.
+These tests should verify error codes, error messages, and other important values.
 For reference, you can check out [TestHandleOpenAIError](https://github.com/microsoft/promptflow/blob/main/src/promptflow-tools/tests/test_handle_openai_error.py).

 - **VSCode Testing**: If you're adding a new built-in tool, make sure to test your tool within the VSCode environment prior to submitting your PR.
 For more guidance on this, refer to [Use your tool from VSCode Extension](https://github.com/microsoft/promptflow/blob/main/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md#use-your-tool-from-vscode-extension).